Heritage Hall 460Q

 Office Hours: By appointment

 - BA, University of Michigan

 - Postdoctoral Fellowship in Health Policy and Outcomes Research, University of Cincinnati

-Magdalena Szaflarski has held teaching and research positions in sociology, public health, and medicine for over a decade.
-Her passion and career goal is addressing the health needs of vulnerable populations — the economically disadvantaged, minorities, stigmatized, and/or chronically-ill.
-She advances this goal through transdisciplinary research, education, and community engagement.
+I have held teaching and research positions in sociology, public health, and medicine for over a decade.
+My passion and career goal has been addressing the health needs of vulnerable populations — the economically disadvantaged, minorities, stigmatized, and chronically-ill.
+I have endeavored to advance this goal through transdisciplinary research, education, and community engagement.

-Dr. Szaflarski has expertise in quantitative and applied research methods; she has published studies in health, medical, and social science journals on topics ranging from racial disparities in HIV/AIDS to quality of life in epilepsy and mental disorders.
-Her research has been funded by the National Institutes of Health, state agencies, and private foundations.
-She has published expert reviews and served on national and international scientific review panels.
-She has unique cross-disciplinary expertise and career insights to share with graduate students in medical sociology.
+I specialize in quantitative and applied research methods.
+I have published studies in health, medical, and social science journals on topics ranging from racial disparities in HIV/AIDS to quality of life in epilepsy and mental disorders.
+My research has been funded by the National Institutes of Health, state agencies, and private foundations.
+I have published expert reviews and served on national and international scientific review panels.
+I have unique cross-disciplinary career insights to share with graduate students in medical sociology.

-Dr. Szaflarski’s other passion is teaching about global social issues — political, economic, cultural, and health-related.
-Before her doctoral studies in sociology, Dr. Szaflarski studied languages and international politics.
-She lived in Germany and travelled in Europe during a transformative period marked by the fall of the Berlin Wall in 1989, the collapse of the Soviet bloc, Germany’s reunification, and Eastern Europe’s democratic and market transitions.
-She continues to regularly visit Europe and has also travelled in Asia.
-Dr. Szaflarski brings her broad and diverse experiences and knowledge into the classroom and encourages lively exchange of ideas from global and sociological perspectives.
+My other passion is teaching about global issues — political, economic, cultural, and health-related.
+Before my doctoral studies in sociology, I studied languages and international relations.
+I lived in Germany and travelled in Europe during a transformative period marked by the fall of the Berlin Wall in 1989, the collapse of the Soviet bloc, Germany’s reunification, and Eastern Europe’s democratic and market transitions.
+I still regularly visit Europe and have also travelled in Asia.
+My goal is to bring my broad and diverse experiences and knowledge into the classroom and encourage lively exchange of ideas from global and sociological perspectives.

 - Social Change